stackleee/hcde-410-final/README.md

 # Understanding Funding Disparities and Student Outcomes in Tacoma Public Schools

+# Abstract
+This study explores the impact of funding disparities on student outcomes within Tacoma Public Schools.
+By analyzing quantitative data, including education equity scores and student performance metrics (e.g., test scores, graduation rates, and post-secondary enrollment rates), alongside qualitative insights from interviews and community forums, the research highlights significant inequities between schools in lower-income and higher-income neighborhoods.

+Key findings indicate that higher-funded schools consistently achieve better outcomes in English assessments, graduation rates, and post-secondary enrollment.
+However, no significant relationship was observed between funding and math performance, warranting further investigation.
+Qualitative data provided valuable context, emphasizing the role of facilities, extracurricular opportunities, and demographic factors in shaping educational experiences.

+This study underscores the urgent need to address systemic funding disparities to ensure equitable educational opportunities for all students.
+Future research should explore broader qualitative perspectives and develop actionable solutions to mitigate these inequities.

 # Project Overview
 This final project examines the relationship between funding disparities across high schools in the Tacoma Public School District and student outcomes.
 I will analyze student test scores, graduation rates, and college enrollment rates to determine if such a relationship exists.
 By incorporating both quantitative and qualitative data, I aim to gain a deeper understanding and uncover the truth behind my hypothesis: that high schools within the Tacoma Public School District with higher funding levels achieve better student outcomes than those with lower funding levels.